 Holding it all together is Ram, a giant from the city’s clone factory that as an anomaly should have been destroyed but throughout manages to keep his head above water and not only escape but join the rebellion, fall in love and live to see an ending.
 He’s engaging and endearing; a fitting glue for this story of ideological extremes.
 Jodorowsky makes a lot of statements about a lot of things but cutting through the political and religious overtones there’s a strong plot of sacrifice, love and seeing the big picture.

 It’s a serious tale but finds room for some heartfelt and witty dialogue; check out the “endowed” comment below in the second panel.
 Too much happens to get a sense of character development but there are moments of realization.

-Beltran took a unique approach to the art in doing it digitally, or at least the first two thirds.
-It’s very distinct and beautifully rendered, especially since it the first chapter was released in 1999 and 3D modeling tools were just coming into their stride.
+Beltran took a unique approach to the art in doing it digitally or at least the first two-thirds.
+It’s very distinct and beautifully rendered, especially since the first chapter was released in 1999 and 3D modelling tools were just coming into their stride.
 Very detailed and while a bit static a slick overall look for the book.
 He’s great at facial expressions: take a look at that last panel above for complete disdain.
-At some point between 2002 and 2008 Beltran abandoned the 3D modeling and went to a traditional art style; understandable with that length of time between chapters but as a cohesive unit makes for a jarring change.
+At some point between 2002 and 2008, Beltran abandoned the 3D modelling and went to a traditional art style; understandable with that length of time between chapters but as a cohesive unit makes for a jarring change.